dberweger2017/deepcfr-texas-no-limit-holdem-6-players/readme.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/dberweger2017/deepcfr/blob/main/LICENSE.txt) file for details.

+In non-lawyer terms: Do whatever you want with this software.
+I'm not responsible for what you do with it, and if you use my code or models without making significant modifications, I'd appreciate it if you acknowledged my work.

 ## Acknowledgments

 - The creators and maintainers of [Reinforcement-Poker/pokers](https://github.com/Reinforcement-Poker/pokers) for providing a straightforward and effective poker environment that really makes the project shine